Inventsable/snatch/README.md

 ## Any plans for adding other platforms beyond Youtube?

 Not at the moment because I was exploring the [ytdl-core](https://github.com/fent/node-ytdl-core#readme) API and this relies on it to do the heavy lifting.

+## It isn't working like in these videos on my computer and with my version of the apps.
+Where do I file a bug report?

+It's best to do it here on Github in the Issues panel.
+I do actively respond to threads I've made showcasing it on reddit so if you reply to me there, I'm guaranteed to read it and (unless it's been mentioned many times before) almost guaranteed to reply.

+## Can I donate or buy you a coffee?

+I had a lot of requests for this, so I've included a donate link in the context menu when you right click on the panel.
+This tool is and will always be free, but if it happens to be a godsend for your work in particular and you feel the need to show some appreciation, I certainly appreciate it as well -- not to mention this gives me a lot more incentive and freedom to actively pursue updating this tool and adding requested features.

 ## Why does this look so similar to [Timelord and Anubis from Battle Axe](https://www.battleaxe.co/)?